-KEY AUDIT MATTER AUDIT RESPONSE Investment Properties amounted to Rs.2,808m on the Company's Statement of Financial Position at June 30, 2022 (2021: Rs.2.779m).
-Our audit procedures in respect of this key audit matter included, amongst other: - Assessing the design and implementation of the Investment properties are fair valued every 3 years by external independent valuer, unless there is evidence that the fair value of an asset differs materially from the carrying amount.
-The last valuation was carried at June 13, 2022.
-A properties.
-Obtaining copies of all external valuation reports and we assessed the skills, experience and objectivity of management expert.
-This matter was considered to be one of most significance in the audit of the Company financial statements due to the material balance of investment properties on the Company's financial statements Obtaining the valuation working prepared by management and assess that key assumptions used are reasonable and in line with industry benchmark. and significant judgements and estimates involved in arriving at the fair value. - Testing the mathematical accuracy of the underlying conditions used in the valuation models.
-With the support of our Corporate Finance Team, we challenged the appropriateness of the valuation method and assumptions used such as growth rate and discount rate determined, in deriving the discounted cash flow by comparing these assumptions to our internally derived expectations based on historical performance of the businesses as well as industry benchmark.
-Ensuring that the measurement basis for the valuation and valuation methods used were in accordance with International Financial Reporting Standards.
-Satisfying ourselves that the techniques used in the income based approach value models by management are appropriate in the circumstances and have been applied consistently.
-Making enquiries with management with regards to the input to the valuation and requested management representation.
-Reviewing the completeness and adequacy of the disclosure in the financial statements for compliance with International Financial Reporting Standards, including disclosure on significant inputs and sensitivity analysis.
+Our audit procedures in respect of this key audit matter included, amongst other:

+- Assessing the design and implementation of the key controls relating to the valuation of investment properties. - Obtaining the valuation working prepared by management and assess that key assumptions used are reasonable and in line with industry benchmark. - Testing the mathematical accuracy of numerical inputs used in the valuation models. - With the support of our Corporate Finance Team, we challenged the appropriateness of the valuation method and assumptions used such as growth rate and discount rate determined, in deriving the discounted cash flow by comparing these assumptions to our internally derived expectations based on historical performance of the businesses as well as industry benchmark. - Ensuring that the measurement basis for the valuation and valuation methods used were in accordance with International Financial Reporting Standards. - Satisfying ourselves that the techniques used in the income based approach value models by management are appropriate in the circumstances and have been applied consistently. - Making enquiries with management with regards to the inputs to the valuation and requested management representation. - Reviewing the completeness and adequacy of the disclosure in the financial statements for compliance with International Financial Reporting Standards, including disclosure on significant inputs and sensitivity analysis.